-On April 18, 2010, the Company, GEO Acquisition III, Inc., and Cornell, entered into a definitive merger agreement pursuant to which the Company will acquire Cornell for stock and/or cash at an estimated enterprise value of \$685.0 million, including the assumption of \$300 million in debt and excluding cash, based on the closing prices of both companies' stocks on April 16, 2010.
+On April 18, 2010, the Company, GEO Acquisition III, Inc., and Cornell, entered into a definitive merger agreement pursuant to which the Company will acquire Cornell for stock and/or cash at an estimated enterprise value of \$5865.0 million, including the assumption of \$300 million in debt and excluding cash, based on the closing prices of both companies' stocks on April 16, 2010.
 GEO is identified as the acquiring company for US GAAP accounting purposes.
 If the merger is completed, Cornell stockholders will be entitled to receive, at their election, either (i) 1.3 shares of common stock of GEO, par value \$.01 per share, for every share of Cornell common stock in the case of Cornell stockholders electing to receive stock consideration or Cornell stockholders who fail to make an election; or (ii) the right to receive cash consideration equal to the greater of (x) the fair market value of one share of GEO common stock plus \$6.00 or (y) the fair market value of 1.3 shares of GEO common stock, in the case of Cornell stockholders electing to receive cash.
 In order to preserve the tax-deferred treatment of the transaction, no more than 20% of the outstanding shares of Cornell common stock may be exchanged for the cash consideration.
 If cash elections are made with respect to more than 20% of Cornell's shares, the excess over 20% shall be treated as if a stock election had been made with respect to them and will be exchanged for shares of GEO common stock.
 Additionally, if cash elections are made such that the aggregate cash consideration would exceed \$100.0 million, then GEO may elect, in its sole discretion, to pay such excess amount in shares of GEO common stock or in cash.
-Based on Cornell's estimated shares of common stock as of May 6, 2010 and equity awards outstanding as of March 31, 2010, the latest date of public information, the preliminary estimated acquisition consideration would be allocated as indicated in the table below.
-The share price used to calculate the estimated cash payout was based on the closing price of GEO's common stock on May 28, 2010 which was \$21.10.
+Based on Cornell's estimated shares of common stock and equity awards outstanding as of May 6, 2010 as stated in its Form 10-Q for the quarter ended March 31, 2010, filed on May 7, 2010, the latest date of public information, the preliminary estimated acquisition consideration would be allocated as indicated in the table below.
+The share price us which was \$21.10.
 In addition, the consideration is based on the assumption that 20% of the shares of Cornell common stock will be exchanged for cash.